engageLively/galyleo-examples/quickstart/README.md

 <img src = images/dashboard_tables_done.png width = 800>

-5. Click on the Filter Tab and click the Create Button to bring up the Filter Dialog, choose "month" as the column, "doubleSlider" as the Filter type,  make the name "MonthFilter" and choose "rickmcgeer/nightingale.sdml" as the table.
+5. Click on the Filter Tab and click the Add Filter Button to bring up the Filter Dialog, choose "month" as the column, "doubleSlider" as the Filter type,  make the name "MonthFilter" and choose "rick.mcgeer@engagelively.com/nightingale.sdml" as the table.

 <img src = images/filter_dialog.png width = 800>